Mississippi capital: Water everywhere, not a drop to drink

 Jackson has longstanding problems with its water system.
 A cold snap in 2021 left a significant number of people without running water after pipes froze.
 Similar problems happened again early this year, on a smaller scale.

-The mayor said last week that fixing Jackson’s water system could cost $200 million.
-That is more than two times the $75 million the whole state is receiving to address water problems as part of the recent bipartisan infrastructure bill.
+Lumumba said last week that fixing Jackson’s water system could cost $200 million, but Tuesday he said the cost could run to “quite possibly the billions of dollars.”
+Mississippi is receiving $75 million to address water problems as part of a bipartisan infrastructure bill.

+Jackson resident Bernard Smith said he filled containers with water Monday night in case his home lost service.
+He bought bottled water Tuesday and said he hopes Jackson is on track to solve its water woes.

+“Sometimes you’ve to go through the hardship to get back to the good ship,” Smith said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.